-These data in sum would seem to suggest that most cassava in Guangdong is grown on poor land, especially uplands and until recently, rarely received much fertilizer.
-Total cassava area has fallen during the past decade or so on better lands such as those typical of the Pearl River Delta (with scattered temporary exceptions due to the short-lived EC export opportunities) leading to some decline in the average quality of farmland growing cassava.
+These data in sum would seem to suggest that most cassava in Guangdong is grown on poor land especially uplands and until recently rarely received much fertilizer.
+Total cassava area has fallen during the past decade or so on better lands such as those typical of the Pearl River Delta (with scattered temporary exceptions due to the short lived EC export opportunities) leading to some decline in the average quality of farmland growing cassava.
 This decline has been more than counterbalanced by the increase in fertilizer application to cassava in recent years such that average yields (though not necessarily total production) have increased sharply.
 The higher cassava yields on state farms and for private and cooperative farming in the Pearl River Delta locations like

-29Delphi survey responses sent to J.S.
-Sarma (IFPRI) for Shaoquan and Zhaoqing Prefectures by Huang Xi of the Institute of Drought Grain Crops, Guangdong Province Academy of Agricultural Sciences, Guanzhou, June 28, 1986; for Guangdong by Liu Yingjing of the South China Institute of Botany, Chinese Academy of Sciences, Guangzhou, June 30, 1986; and for South China Academy of Tropical Crops Research, Dan Xian, Hainan Island, June 20, 1986.
+29Delphi survey responses sent to J S Sarma (IFPRI) for Shaoquan and Zhaoqing Prefectures by Huang Xi of the Institute of Drought Grain Crops Guangdong Province Academy of Agricultural Sciences Guanzhou June 28 1986 for Guangdong by Liu Yingjing of the South China Institute of Botany Chinese Academy of Sciences Guangznou June 30 1986 and for South China Academy of Tropical Crops Research Dan Xian Hainan Island June 20 1986

-Dongguan County are partially explainable in terms of greater access to (and more attractive relative prices for) manufactured fertilizers, as well as to often better soil and higher standards of agronomy.
-But an additional important factor relates to varietal adoption.
-An especially small portion of cassava grown on state farms and on the Delta is likely to be utilized for direct human consumption, so there is little reason for managers and farmers to cultivate the lower yielding sweeter varieties characterized by low cyanide and higher protein content, as well as greater overall palatibility (see below).
-The argument is at least partially relevant for Zhaoqing and Shaoguan Prefectures, which are becoming one of Guangdong's major regions for processing industries utilizing cassava, and, for similar reasons, east central and southern Guangxi, historically among the principal cassava-growing areas within the Autonomous Region.
+Dongguan County are partially explainable in terms of greater access to (and more attractive relative prices for) manufactured fertilizers as well as to often better soil and higher standards of But an additional important factor relates to varietal agronomy An especially small portion of cassava grown on state adoption farms and on the Delta is likely to be utilized for direct human consumption so there is little reason for managers and farmers to cultivate the lower yielding sweeter varieties characterized by low cyanide and higher protein content as well as greater overall palatibility (see below) The argument is at least partially relevant for Zhaoqing and Shaoguan Prefectures which are becoming one of Guangdong s major regions for processing industries utilizing cassava and for similar reasons east central and southern Guangxi historically among the principal cassava-growing areas within the Autonomous Region